alchimystic/defold-rng/README.md

 This extension has 3 aspects:
 * Provide instance based Random Number Generators, not a single global RNG.
 This benefits procedural generation
 * Support for multiple algorithms (the best/fastest/safest).
-We start with PCG32, but later we should expect MT19937 and others
+Currently we have PCG32 and TinyMT32
 * Aimed at performance, implemented in minimal C (with a C++ wrapper for Lua binding)